 How To Tell If A Loved One Is Using Heroin

 There are ways of knowing when a loved one is into heroin.
 There are signs.
-Even the user himself may ask for the help he needs because he is deeply entrenched in a cycle of heroin addiction taking his life away, one step at a time.
+Even the user themselves may ask for the help he needs because he is deeply entrenched in a cycle of heroin addiction taking his life away, one step at a time.
 Heroin is a very powerful drug and it is easy for people to get addicted to.
 It is a very difficult drug to pull out from, so getting your loved one the help he/she needs right away is critical.

 Signs of Heroin Use